Graduated speeding penalties plan approved by Cabinet

 ‘Have to change our ways’

+Mr Ross said it wasn’t an urban/rural issue but about bringing about a change in mindset with regard to speeding.
+Speaking on RTÉ’s Radio News at One programme, the Minister said he is determined to see the legislation through which he hopes will pass through the Dáil and Seanad as quickly as possible.

+“I want it to go through as soon as possible because this is about saving lives,” he said.

-A barrister who specialises in road traffic law has welcomed the proposed graduated speeding penalties.
-David Staunton said most people who have been subject to a speeding prosecution would feel that a graduated system is more equitable and fair in that it takes into account the level of culpability on the part of the driver.
+Meanwhile, a barrister who specialises in road traffic law has welcomed the proposed graduated speeding penalties.
+David Staunton said most people who have been subject to a speeding prosecution would feel that a graduated system is more equitable and fair.

 “Obviously there have been some instances where a person might be less than 10km over the limit and they would be treated in the same way that a person who was driving far in excess of the speed limit.
 Clearly that’s not very fair,” he told RTÉ’s Sean O’Rourke show.